Importance of Outdoor Play on Development of Children

 Space

-The environment in which outdoor play takes play acts as a key ingredient in as far as the shaping of a child’s learning process is concerned.
+To the extent that it shapes a child’s learning process, the setting in which outdoor play occurs is a crucial component.
 For example, in a case whereby the environment that surrounds a child is characterised by forms of entertainment as the watching of television, and computer games, there is the possibility that such a child might end adapting a learning development that is socially, and cognitively self-centerd (Wardle, n, d. ).
 Wardle has criticised such kinds of play-environment, since they undermine sound learning and development amongst children.
 Further, Wardle has also criticised the school environment, for failing to provide sufficient play programs for the children.

 ACEI (2002) has noted that an ideal play environment should be both inviting and enticing for a child.
 For example, there is a need to ensure that outdoor play gets more space.
 In addition, it is important to ensure that there is a proper planning of the play environment, in addition to properly equipping it with the necessary play tools, in order to encourage group play, while at the same time also enhancing incidental learning experiences.
 A play environment that has been planned well is also a source of stimulation to a child, in effect functioning as an ingredient for shaping a child’s feeling of power, at a time when they are playing, and also in life, in general.
 The reason behind this is that children gets plenty of room to interact with their fellow children, in addition to the environment, thereby enabling them to perform a number of activities, and this may also entail adult role-plays.